 - being confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data' - understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
 This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
-It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk, and - for schools, not providing pupils' personal data where the serious harm test under the legislation is met.34 For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harm test is met, they must withhold providing the data in compliance with schools' obligations under the Data Protection Act 2018 and the UK GDPR.
-Where in doubt schools should seek independent legal advice.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk, and - for schools, not providing pupils' personal data where the serious harm test under the legislation is met.
+For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harm test is met, they must withhold providing the data in compliance with schools' obligations

-34 The harm test is explained on the Disclosure and Barring service website on GOV.UK.
+The harm test is explained on the Disclosure and Barring service website on GOV.UK.
 Section 31(9) of the Children Act 1989 as amended by the Adoption and Children Act 2002, available at legislation.gov.uk